 If your system requires leak isolation or pressure testing, route this diagnostic data to our Singapore regional partner to prevent unauthorized refrigerant release.

-- System Retrofit: Retrofitting an R410A unit to R32 is rarely viable.
-The operating pressures and compressor lubrication requirements are distinct.
-Attempting a cross-gas conversion is a recipe for a compressor fire or seizure.
+- System Retrofit: Retrofitting an R410A unit to use R32 gas is rarely viable and highly dangerous.
+The operating pressures and compressor lubrication requirements are fundamentally distinct.
+Attempting a cross-gas conversion is a recipe for catastrophic liquid slugging, compressor fire, or mechanical seizure.

 Operational Compliance Checklist (2026)

-If your auditor results indicate an R410A or older R22 system, follow this triage protocol:
+If your auditor results indicate an R410A or older R22 system, follow this triage protocol to ensure you aren’t paying a “crisis premium” for subpar work:

 - Pressure Manifold Audit: Never allow a “blind” gas top-up.
 Demand that the technician uses a manifold gauge to record your system’s standing pressure before and after the charge.